Onagawa, Miyagi: Post tsunami reconstruction

+Onagawa's reconstruction plans were deliberated and materialized through a variety of participatory governance arrangements.

 On 21 March 2015 the reconstructed Onagawa Station reopened marking the restoration of the entire Ishinomaki Line.
 The new station building features an integrated community center and public bathing facility on the upper floors.

 Serving both the needs of the local community and attracting out of town visitors, a pedestrianized shopping promenade called Seapal Pia was opened in December 2015.

 Five years after the tsunami many Onagawa residents continue to live in short-term temporary accommodation.
 After extensive landscaping, new residential housing is being relocated at higher elevations on nearby hillsides and leftover soil is being used to raise industrial and commercial sections closer to the water an average of 4.5 m above sea level.

 Reconstruction has been supported both by central government funding and a number of private individuals and foundations including: